 So, I think it’s really going to be a very interesting time, coming forward this next year or two, is how people will grow with their firms, what things they’ll make changes to and how that will affect how we as executives deal with this going forward.
 I’m very excited.

 We may have to do a series here and do a six month check-in as we look back and see how true are the projections here on what happened?

 Well, thank you so much, Kurt, for joining us today and sharing insights.
 You certainly have a unique perspective.
-We interview a lot of interim executives, but specializing with law firms and in one industry – it’s highly focused.
+We interview a lot of independent executives, but specializing with law firms and in one industry – it’s highly focused.
 I appreciate the unique circumstances that you’re then able to bring in that expertise to help them either grow their practices or spend a little more time with their families.

 And one last note on that, I tell my sons, who are 22 and 18, I tell them all the time, “What I’ve planned to do as a career for my life took different turns because I was open to options.
 I was open to what would keep me passionate.”
 And what I find with attorneys, in general, is that they get so busy into what they do that they forget about that.
 And this gives them the ability to back up and say, “Hey, what am I really passionate about?”
 And by the way, the administration of this firm is not that.

 So, if I could bring in somebody else to do that and get back to what I got into this work for, all the better.
 And that’s what I try to do with all my clients is take that weight off their shoulders, as you said, and give them that perspective back to their passion.